 Unlike Fertility Friend, Kindara does not have a premium version.
 It gets rave reviews for accuracy, and many say its interface is much more modern-looking and simple to use than Fertility Friend's.
 However, when it comes to "features, data, and analytics options for diehard charters," it falls short of its rival, Stratford says.

 Reviewers say Ovia (free) is a more beginner-friendly introduction to fertility tracking.
 The app, available for iOS and Android, analyzes your fertility data and spits out personalized recommendations based on what has worked for other users in similar situations.
-Developers say they've helped 50,000 women conceive in an average of two months' time.
+It assigns a daily fertility score that helps give users a quick snapshot of their chances of success.

-Ovia also lacks a premium version, but there is a companion pregnancy-tracking app for expectant mothers.
+Ovia also lacks a premium version, but there is a companion pregnancy-tracking app for expectant mothers, and a parenting app for once baby is here.
 Overall, reviewers like the app's bright, modern interface, but some say it might oversimplify things for women who are experienced at fertility charting.
 The fertility score in particular could be "very patronizing" for these women, Stratford says.

-There are few expert reviews of ovulation tests, test strips and apps, and those we found tend to be limited in scope and don't involve hands-on testing.
+There are few expert reviews of ovulation tests, fertility monitors, ovulation test strips and apps, and those we found tend to be limited in scope and don't involve hands-on testing.
 Still, roundups from sources such as TheBump.com, PregPrep.com, FitPregnancy.com, Parents.com and Babble.com were helpful in narrowing the field.
-Detailed reviews of ovulation apps from AppleseedFertility.com were extremely helpful in that category.
-Most useful, however, were user reviews of ovulation tests that came from sources such as Amazon.com and Drugstore.com.
+Detailed reviews of ovulation apps from AppleseedFertility.com were also extremely helpful in that category.
+Most useful, however, were user reviews of ovulation kits that came from sources such as Amazon.com and Walmart.com.